grafana/loki/docs/sources/configuration/_index.md

   # The CLI flags prefix for this block configuration is: ruler.storage
   [azure: <azure_storage_config>]

+  # Configures backend rule storage for AlibabaCloud Object Storage (OSS).
+  # The CLI flags prefix for this block configuration is: ruler
+  [bos: <alibabacloud_storage_config>]

   # Configures backend rule storage for GCS.
   # The CLI flags prefix for this block configuration is: ruler.storage
   [gcs: <gcs_storage_config>]